2025–2026 hunger crisis in Afghanistan: Causes

-The severe laws on women's rights in Afghanistan have reduced the numbers of female humanitarian workers in several sectors, limiting aid delivery, especially to women and children.
+The severe Sharia laws contrary to international women's rights in Afghanistan have reduced the numbers of female humanitarian workers in many areas, limiting aid delivery, especially to women and children.

 Humanitarian impact

-The hunger crisis has a severe effect on the country's population.
-According to the United Nations, more and more young children are suffering from malnutrition, which may lead to stunted growth and child deaths.
-Pregnant women and mother who are still breastfeeding, are also at high risk as they do not eat enough healthy food.
-The situation is worse for refugees returning to the country and displaced people as they are without jobs and homes.
+The hunger crisis has had a severe effect on the country's population.
+According to the United Nations, more young children are suffering from malnutrition, which leads to stunted growth and child deaths.
+Pregnant women and mothers who are still breastfeeding, are also at high risk as they do not eat enough healthy food.
+The situation is worse for refugees returning to the country and displaced people as they are more likely to be without jobs and homes.
+In 2025, the Global Hunger Index ranked Afghanistan 109th worst hunger of 123 countries that could be examined.
+It found 28.1% of the population was undernourished, 42%of children under 5 were stunted (reflecting acute undernutrition), 3.6% of children under 5 are wasted (representing chronic malnutrition and 5.6% of children die before their 5th birthday.

-In Kabul and other cities, many people are begging for food, and families are forced to live in hunger.
+In Kabul and other cities, many people beg for food and families are forced to live in hunger.
 Nutrition centers are overcrowded, and the World Food Programme cannot take in new mothers and children who need help due to funding restrictions.
 Aid groups warn that without more support, the coming winter could push millions into famine.

 International and local responses

 Even though the 2025 hunger crisis in Afghanistan is causing great international concern, efforts to provide sufficient aid have encountered many problems because of cuts in funds, problems in transport and aid delivery, as well as government restrictions.
 The World Food Programme has provided limited food aid, while UNICEF and its partners have run nutrition programs for children and mothers.

+In January 2026, the UN and the Asian Development Bank launched a two-year, US$100 million programme to support more than 151,000 families in Afghanistan.

+In January 2026, Australia sent an additional $50 million in humanitarian aid to Afghanistan, bringing the total aid since 2021 to $310 million.
+This support aims to address the worsening crisis exacerbated by Taliban rule, particularly focusing on food security, health services, and aid for women and children.
+Agencies like the World Food Programme and Save the Children will help deliver the aid.